C4Confidence/printf/README.md

-This is a collaborative printf project
+This is a collaborative printf project by Hicham Daoudi and  Confidence Aigbedion.